trallard/Shef_CodeFirst_Python/git-with-gitkraken.md

 ![branches side bar](assets/branches_side_gitkraken.png)

-Once you've committed your new features in your branch (in my example, a CSS stylesheet), before you push your update to GitHub, you may see a blue status bar asking you "What remote/branch should "styling" push to and pull from?".
+Once you've committed your new features in your branch (in my example, a CSS stylesheet), before you push your update to GitHub, you may see a blue status bar asking you **"What remote/branch should "styling" push to and pull from?"**.
-Simply use the default option and press "Sumbit" to complete the push.
+Simply use the default option and press "Submit" to complete the push.

 ### Creating a pull request
 The easiest way to create a pull request is to drag the branch you are on (the `styling` badge